jet/equinox/DOCUMENTATION.md

 let cnx = connector.Connect("Application.CommandProcessor", Discovery.FromConnectionString connectionString) |> Async.RunSynchronously

 // If storing in a single collection, one specifies the db and collection
-// alternately use the overload which defers the mapping until the stream one is writing to becomes clear let coll = CosmosCollections("databaseName", "collectionName") let ctx = CosmosContext(cnx, coll, gatewayLog)
+// alternately use the overload that defers the mapping until the stream one is writing to becomes clear let containerMap = Containers("databaseName", "containerName") let ctx = Context(cnx, containerMap, gatewayLog)

 //
 // Write an event